Why is My Cat Attacking Me All of a Sudden? And How To Handle

 Avert trigger sound frequencies (where possible)

-When it is acceptable and safe to do so, you can experiment with desensitisation and counter-conditioning.
-The “trigger” sound is played at a very low volume to desensitise a cat to noise.
 If the cat remains relaxed and comfortable, they are then rewarded with a delectable treat (counter-conditioning).
 The cat gets treats as long as they remain calm and quiet throughout the sound, which is then gradually raised.

 Check Out: How To Stop My Cat From Biting and Attacking Me?

-9. Heat and Sexual Arousal
+10. Heat and Sexual Aggression

 Finally, if your cat is in heat, it could attack you without warning.
 This results in a number of behavioural changes.
 While some females grow friendlier while they are in heat, some females become aggressive and attack their owners.

 Males do not go into heat, yet when sexually aroused, they may still attack.
 When they detect a nearby female is in heat, males become fixated on finding and mating with her.

 Male cats have a tendency to grab the female and bite her during mating to keep her from escaping.
-Therefore, if your boyfriend notices an active girl around, it is common for him to bite you.

 Recognise the warning signals of an aggressive sexual mount to stop it (e.g. leave the room).

 So, distract the cat’s attention when this behaviour starts by giving it a toy or some food (food treats should not be given if the cat is already showing aggression as this may negatively reinforce the behaviour).